airborne-commando/OPSEC-OSINT-Tools/README.md

 - Street Address
 - IP Address (Dunno if anyone REALLY uses that but will list)

-Anyhow, here are some tools I use:
+Anyhow, here are some tools I use for OPSEC/OSINT:

 - Word spinners